hhm4286/2021_S2_-51-_Airline-Reservation-System/README.md

 # REACT - JS
 * First thing to do is to open the terminal by clicking Ctrl + j on the keyboard in Visual Studio Code and type 'npm install'
-* To run the project run `npm start` with the waiting tiem around 10 seconds and it will automatically guide you to the [localhost:3000](http://localhost:3000) to whatever browser used in your computer / laptop.
+* Seconly, to run the project, click `npm start` with the waiting time around 10 seconds and it will automatically guide you to the [localhost:3000](http://localhost:3000) to whatever browser used in your computer / laptop.